Santa Claus: Symbol of commercialism

+Representation to children

 Psychologists generally differentiate between telling fictional stories that feature Santa Claus and actively deceiving a child into believing that Santa Claus is real.
 Imaginative play, in which children know that Santa Claus is only a character in a story, but pretend that he is real, just like they pretend that superheroes or other fictional characters are real, is valuable.
 Actively deceiving a child into believing in Santa Claus's real-world existence, sometimes even to the extent of fabricating false evidence to convince them despite their growing natural doubts, does not result in imaginative play and can promote credulity in the face of strong evidence against Santa Claus's existence.
 Children will eventually know that their parents deceived them.

+Babies and toddlers do not understand the concept of a fictional character, but most children become developmentally able to "believe in" Santa Claus around age three or four.
+The prevalence of belief in Santa Claus is high at age five, and declines precipitously when children are seven or eight years old.
+Although the age at disillusionment has been fairly stable for decades – in 1978, 85% of American five year olds believed that Santa was real, but only 25% of eight year olds still did – it may be getting slightly lower over time.
+Age-inappropriate belief in Santa is seen in some older children and teenagers who have autism or other neurodevelopmental disorders.

-Various psychologists and researchers have wrestled with the ways that young children are convinced of the existence of Santa Claus, and have wondered whether children's abilities to critically weigh real-world evidence may be undermined by their belief in this or other imaginary figures.
-For example, University of Texas psychology professor Jacqueline Woolley helped conduct a study that found, to the contrary, that children seemed competent in their use of logic, evidence, and comparative reasoning even though they might conclude that Santa Claus or other fanciful creatures were real:
+The psychology professor Jacqueline Woolley helped to conduct a study that found that children seemed competent in their use of logic, evidence, and comparative reasoning even though they might conclude that Santa Claus or other fanciful creatures were real.
+According to Woolley, the existence of Santa Claus is affirmed to children by "friends, books, TV and movies" and by "hard evidence" of "half-eaten cookies and empty milk glasses".

-Woolley posited that it is perhaps "kinship with the adult world" that causes children not to be angry that they were lied to for so long.
-Austin Cline argued the problem is not with length, but with a complicated series of very large lies.

-Typical objections to presenting Santa Claus as a literally real person, rather than a story, include:
+Typical objections to presenting Santa Claus as a literally real person, rather than a story, include that: